Pinetop-Lakeside vacation rentals

 Pinetop-Lakeside uniquely experiences all four seasons thanks to a Mediterranean dry-summer subtropical climate.
 During the summer months, there’s plenty of sunshine, and temperatures are comfortably hot — typically in the high 70s and low 80s Fahrenheit during the day and dropping to the mid-50s at night.
 From fall through winter, temperatures steadily begin to drop, often falling below freezing at night, and the area sees increasing clouds.
 By November, Pinetop-Lakeside is primed for its snowy season, which typically brings 8–10 inches each month through spring.
 Still, temperatures are tolerable during winter days, averaging in the 40s and 50s.

-What are the top things to do in Pinetop-Lakeside?
+Top things to do in Pinetop-Lakeside

 Woodland Lake Park